-TABLE 7: Top milestones for the Early Science Program, as of January 2023.
+TABLE 7: Top milestones for the Early Science Program.

 Milestone dates are given as min-max ranges to indicate the associated uncertainty.
 Typically the near date corresponds to the current Project forecast, plus any additional operational uncertainty.
-The late date corresponds (approximately) to the current Project "late date" plus any additional operational uncertainty and cannot be surpassed without the Project re-baselining its schedule.
+The late date corresponds (approximately) to the current Project "late date" plus any additional operational uncertainty.
 An intermediate (typically mid-range) date is used by the Rubin Operations teams for planning purposes.

-The LSST survey will start shortly after the completion of the SV surveys, currently expected to be sometime between late 2024 and early 2025.
+The LSST survey start is currently expected to be sometime between February 2025 and September 2025.
 The timing of the Commissioning observations is somewhat less uncertain and the timing of the release of those data to the community can be projected to within a few months at the time of writing.